Macron, Le Pen square off for decisive debate as vote looms

 Both candidates need to broaden support before Sunday’s vote.
 Many French, especially on the left, say they still don’t know whether they will even go to the polls.

-Le Pen is expected to appeal to those who have anti-Macron feelings, criticize his record and present her nationalist, anti-immigration stance as an alternative.
+Le Pen is expected to appeal to those who have anti-Macron feelings, criticize his record and present her populist platform as an alternative.
 She also aims at demonstrating that she has the stature of a potential president, and at promoting what she says are realistic proposals.
+Among them are banning Muslim headscarves and scaling back relations with the European Union and NATO.

 Macron, meanwhile, will advocate his pro-European views as the way to make France stronger in the world.
 He will seek to convince leftist voters that his pro-business stance shouldn’t deter them from choosing him.